 - Guidelines for Working Funds Used to Pay Research Participants

 A working fund is used for cash purchases of items costing less than $50 and may also be used for making change.

-Send the original to the Assistant Vice President for Business Affairs, Accounting Services who must approve the request prior to the issuance of fund.
+- Send the original to Accounting Services.
+The Associate Vice President for Business Affairs must approve the request prior to the issuance of fund.

-The Department Chair or Director should sign the request and send to the Assistant Vice President for Business Affairs, Accounting Services.
+- The Department Chair or Director should sign the request and send to Accounting Services.
+The Associate Vice President for Business Affairs must approve the increase.

 Access to the fund should be limited to the custodian and any approved back up personnel noted on the Working Fund Authorization.

 - The custodian is responsible for ensuring the security of the fund.